recarreira/speedback/README.md

 Docinho - Lady
 Dona Nina - Gigi

+The total duration of this session is 59min, given:
+5min introduction
+10min exchanging feedback per pair
+1min switching beetween pairs

 ```

 But Zelda said she is busy saving hyrule with Link (she is actually sleeping in the closet, that lazy cat).
 Now we have and odd number of participants.